Thursday, March 23, 2023

 I informed him that I was raised to respect hard working decent honest people, not ones who curse, yell and degrade others.

 He was very nice and he listened to my concerns.
-So far so good, it was more than what William would do.
-To my surprise, Johnny agreed that Rob lacked design skills.
-Johnny also informed me that I had done a good job as acting managing editor.
+So far so good, it was more than what Bill would do.
+To my surprise, Jerry agreed that Bob lacked design skills.
+Jerry also informed me that I had done a good job as acting managing editor.
 He then told me that if I had had a little more experience behind me, he would have offered me the position.

 I was stunned after days of belittlement someone was listening.
 The positive moment would be short lived.